Singular Vectors of Sums of Rectangular Random Matrices and Optimal Estimators of High-Rank Signals: The Extensive Spike Model: Introduction

-In this work, however, we demonstrate that the assumptions and consequences of the finite-rank theory may constitute a significant limitation for the practical application of this model and its associated estimation techniques.
-For example, below we will see that the spectral structure of random matrices of large size (say a $1000$ by $500$), and of even moderate rank (say only rank $10$) cannot be accurately modeled by the finite rank spiked matrix model.
+In this work, however, we demonstrate that the assumptions and consequences of the finite-rank model may constitute a significant limitation for the practical application of this theory and its associated estimation techniques.
+For example, below we will see that the spectral structure of random matrices of large size (e.g., $1000\times500$), and of even moderate rank (e.g., $10$) cannot be accurately modeled by the finite-rank spiked matrix model.

-This lack of numerical accuracy of the finite-rank theory for large but finite size matrices of moderate rank could have a significant impact on the $3$ problems of spectral understanding, data denoising, and signal covariance estimation across the empirical sciences, where the effective rank of signals is expected to vary significantly, and potentially be even quite high.
-Therefore it is imperative to develop a new theory that more accurately describes data containing higher rank signals.
+This lack of numerical accuracy of the finite-rank theory for large but finite-size matrices of moderate rank could have a significant impact on the three problems of spectral understanding, data denoising, and signal covariance estimation across the empirical sciences, where the effective rank of signals is expected to vary significantly, and sometimes even be quite high.
+Therefore, it is imperative to develop a new theory that more accurately describes data containing higher-rank signals.
 We develop that theory by generalizing the finite-rank theory to an {\it extensive-rank} theory in which the rank of the signal matrix is proportional to the size of the signal and data matrices, working in an asymptotic limit where {\it both} the size and rank approach infinity.

 We note that it is not immediately obvious how to extend existing finite-rank results to the extensive regime.
-The finite-rank theory \cite{Baik2005, Loubaton2011, Benaych-Georges2012} makes use of algebraic formulas for matrices with low-rank perturbations that do not generalize, and so one must resort to more elaborate tools from RMT and free probability.
+The finite-rank theory \cite{Baik2005, Loubaton2011, Benaych-Georges2012} makes use of algebraic formulas for matrices with low-rank perturbations that do not directly generalize, and so one must resort to more elaborate tools from RMT and free probability.
 Along these lines, powerful theoretical methods have been developed in recent years for studying the eigen-decomposition of sums of square Hermitian matrices \cite{Allez2014}, and deriving techniques for optimally estimating arbitrary square-symmetric matrices from noisy observations \cite{Ledoit2011, Ledoit2012, Bun2016,Bun2017,Ledoit2020,potters_bouchaud_2020}.